September 25th

 Commentary:

-Both the good guys and the bad guys make it to the newspaper.
-But which one becomes famous and which one become infamous?
+Both the good people and the bad people make it to the newspaper.
+But which one becomes famous and which one becomes infamous?
 The morality and the liberality of actions of the good person take him to fame because 'fame follows benefaction'.

 Intellect is something that comes along with one's implementation of his knowledge.
-An architect can think of how to design a given space meticulously.
+For example, an architect can think of how to design a given space meticulously.
 That intellect comes to him due to constantly thinking in that module and working toward it.
 Hence, 'intellect follows implementation'.

 No shortcuts.
-Take the right path, reap the right results!
+Take the right path, and reap the right results!

 pada vigrahaH: